-Very recently we were in Disneyland (July 2018) and my poor sister-in-law had the misfortune of breaking her foot midway through the trip.
-Though this was very sad, we were pleasantly surprised at how easy it was to keep going with our vacation.
+Very recently we were in Disneyland (July 2018.
+My poor sister-in-law had the misfortune of breaking her foot midway through the trip.
+Though very sad, we were pleasantly surprised at how easy it was to keep going with our vacation.
 Breaking your foot on vacation is never part of the plan, but we found Disneyland made it easy to fully enjoy the parks, even in a wheelchair.

 Accessibility In the Parks: Walking Around

 The majority of Disneyland and Disney’s California Adventure is wheelchair accessible.
 There is even a walk-through experience for Sleeping Beauty’s Castle.
 I had never noticed it before this trip.
 It’s just to the left of the drawbridge if you are standing in Fantasyland.
 The regular access point goes up and around the castle.
-There are a lot of stairs so I was pleasantly surprised to see that they found a solution where no one feels left out.
+There are lots of stairs so I was pleasantly surprised they found a solution where no one feels left out.
 I think the only experience that you could not do in a wheelchair is Tarzan’s Treehouse.

 For the stores, some of the aisles can be a little small, so being pushed is definitely better than trying to wheel yourself around as you can make better turns; but again, be aware of the footrests as they stick out more and can take out some merchandise.
 This also presented a problem with my sister-in-law’s injury.
-Because of the spot where her foot was injured, we found that her foot was getting bumped a lot when walking through crowded streets or narrow stores… sorry Elisa!
+Be aware that people aren’t always aware and will bump you… sorry Elisa!
 When I went I was able to walk for a little bit, so I would sometimes leave my wheelchair outside to look around, and then return to it to avoid this issue.

-Unfortunately, there have been people in the past who bring a wheelchair in order to skip lineups, as often the wheelchair lineup does get in quicker and so they have had to do things like this to make it as fair as possible.
+Unfortunately, there have been people in the past who bring a wheelchair in order to skip lineups.
+Because of this they have had to do things like this to make it as fair as possible.
 When we were there in September of 2017, the wheelchair line up for Pirates of the Caribbean (which was at the exit of the ride) was massive.
 If your only reason for having the wheelchair is to skip the lines, purchase the MaxPass instead.

-One last thing I would mention about the wheelchair is there are some rides that you have to transfer out of your chair to get on the ride.
+Another thing is there are some rides you have to transfer out of your chair to get on the ride.
 There is a different symbol for this and the Cast Member mentioned it as well (“Must transfer”).
 One of the only rides where this was an issue was the Haunted Mansion.
 My sister-in-law found it to be too long and was in a lot of pain after.
 It’s about 10 mins of standing/walking after you leave your chair.
 We didn’t notice it with any other rides.

 Unable to Transfer

-If someone in your party is entirely unable to transfer, there are still some rides that you are able to be wheeled directly on to:
+If someone is entirely unable to transfer, these rides you are able to be wheeled directly on to: